SwissLife-OSS/squadron-docs/docs/postgresql.md

 Use `CreateDatabase("myName")` to create a new database on the resource.

-> Note that the resource keeps the same for the defined Ficture.
+> Note that the resource keeps the same for the defined Fixture.
 You may need to create a separate database for each test to not conflict with other tests

 ## Initialize